-Detention can be served during lunch, after school or in the morning before school.
-After notification of detention, it is the student's responsibility to serve the detention on the assigned day/location and follow all rules and guidelines of the supervising adult.
-Failure to do so will result in parent notification, additional detention, and/or in-school suspension.
-If a student is assigned an after school detention it will take precedence over any after school activity; including athletics.
+Detentions will be served during lunch breaks, after school or in the morning before school.
+Lunch detentions will be served Monday-Friday.
+After notification, it is the student's responsibility to serve the detention on the assigned day, following all rules and guidelines of the supervising adult.
+Failure to do so will result in parent notification, after school detention, and/or in-school suspension.
+If a student is assigned an after school detention it can take precedence over any after school activity, including athletics.
 It is the athlete's responsibility to share this with their coach.
-After school detention will start five minutes after the dismissal bell and last for one hour; unless otherwise assigned.
-Parents will be notified that detention has been assigned.
-Transportation is the responsibility of the family.
+After school detentions will start five minutes after the dismissal bell and last for one hour; unless otherwise assigned.
+Parents will be notified of assigned after school detentions.

-The following guidelines apply to detention:
+The following guidelines apply to detentions:

 - Be on time.
-Failure to arrive on time will be considered skipping detention. - Lunch detention: School lunch will be delivered by staff or bring sack lunch with you to assigned location. - Bring needed study materials as appropriate. - Cannot leave after entering detention space (including locker and media center) unless given specific permission. - No talking (except with detention supervisor). - Food by permission only. - No cell phone use.
-Stow in locker, backpack, or turn over to detention room staff. - Students not working during detention may be assigned another detention or In-School Suspension. - Failure to abide by Detention Policies will result in further consequences.
+Failure to arrive on time will be considered skipping detention. - Bring study materials (calculator, books, paper, pen, pencil, reading books). - Cannot leave after entering (including locker and media center) unless given specific permission. - No talking (except with supervisor). - Food by permission only. - No cell phone.
+Stow in locker or turn over to detention room staff. - Students not working during detention may be assigned another detention or In-School Suspension. - Failure to abide by Detention Policies will result in further consequences.